 Northeastern University—Silicon Valley aims to support students through a number of career and financial services on campus and virtually.

-Northeastern University Career Development specializes in helping students figure out which career path might work best for them, as well as support in searching for a job, building a network, preparing for an interview, etc.
+Northeastern University Employer Engagement and Career Design specializes in helping students figure out which career path might work best for them, as well as support in searching for a job, building a network, preparing for an interview, etc.

 CareerX is an online career development tool created specifically for Northeastern graduate students.
 Students are encouraged to start with the module: Key Steps to Take During Your Graduate Program: LinkedIn, Interviewing, Resumes, Cover Letters + more.

-NUcareers is Northeastern University’s database of career and cooperative education (co-op) job opportunities.
+NUcareers is Northeastern’s database of career and cooperative education (co-op) job opportunities.
 Northeastern students and alumni who have 0-3 years of work experience can use NUcareers to research and apply for internships and post-graduation jobs.

 Student Financial Services

-Northeastern’s Student Financial Services is committed to helping you navigate the process of applying for federal financial aid and other types of aid, like scholarships and loans.
+Northeastern’s Student Financial Services is committed to helping you navigate the process of applying for federal financial aid and other types of aid such as scholarships and loans.

-Northeastern’s Information Technology Services (ITS) provides central support for technology infrastructure, services and applications to more than 30,000 students, faculty, and staff and a host of other services tailored to the online student.
+Northeastern’s Information Technology Services provides central support for technology infrastructure, services, and applications to more than 30,000 students, faculty, and staff and a host of other services tailored to the online student.
 Check out some of the resources available to graduate students here.

 International Student Services

-Giscard Dimanche, Designated School Official (DSO), supports and advises students about F-1 student status, I-20 requests, and other related questions or concerns.
-You can find Giscard in his office or email him at email@example.com or call 408.707.3697 to request an appointment.
+Giscard Dimanche, designated school official, supports and advises students about F-1 student status, I-20 requests, and other related questions or concerns.
+You can find him in his office or email him at firstname.lastname@example.org or call 408.707.3697 to request an appointment.

 Disability Resource Center

-Students needing accommodations or services due to a disability are able to access Northeastern’s Disability Resource Center (DRC).
-You will find information about who the DRC serves, their staff and contact information, and other available services, including how to access a variety of accommodations and services .
+Students needing accommodations or services due to a disability are able to access Northeastern’s Disability Resource Center.
+You will find information about who the DRC serves, its staff and contact information, and other available services, including how to access a variety of accommodations and services .